goldbergyoni/nodebestpractices/README.md

 **TL;DR:** There is a common scenario where Node.js runs as a root user with unlimited permissions.
 For example, this is the default behaviour in Docker containers.
 It's recommended to create a non-root user and either bake it into the Docker image (examples given below) or run the process on this user's behalf by invoking the container with the flag "-u username"

-**Otherwise:** An attacker who manages to run a script on the server gets unlimited power over the local machine (e.g. change iptable and re-route traffic to his server)
+**Otherwise:** An attacker who manages to run a script on the server gets unlimited power over the local machine (e.g. change iptable and re-route traffic to their server)

 🔗 [**Read More: Run Node.js as non-root user**](./sections/security/non-root-user.md)